LBL: Logarithmic Barrier Loss Function for One-class Classification: Experiments

 \subsection{Comparisons with SOTA algorithms}

-In this section, comparisons on CIFAR10 with the latest SOTA OCC algorithms, including LSAR \cite{Deep_AD_AE_LSAR}, OCGAN \cite{Deep_AD_GAN_OCGAN}, HLS-OC \cite{Tianlei_WSI_AE}, MOCCA \cite{OCC_TNNLS_MOCCA_shit} and HRN \cite{OCC_NeurIPS2020_HRN}, are reported.
-The OCITN is chosen as the backbone to conduct our proposed LBL and LBLSig.
-The results are listed in Tabel \ref{Comparisons_AUC_SOTA_CIFAR10} and it can be seen that the best performance is obtained by the proposed LBL/LBLSig.
-Specially, the LBLSig achieves more than $12\%$, $10\%$, $4\%$, $8\%$ and $5\%$ increments of the average AUC over the LSAR, OCGAN, HLS-OC, MOCCA and HRN, respectively.
+Comparisons on CIFAR10 with common state-of-the-art (SOTA) OCC algorithms, including LSAR \cite{Deep_AD_AE_LSAR}, OCGAN \cite{Deep_AD_GAN_OCGAN}, HLS-OC \cite{Tianlei_WSI_AE}, MOCCA \cite{OCC_TNNLS_MOCCA_shit} and HRN \cite{OCC_NeurIPS2020_HRN}, are reported.
+OCITN is chosen as the backbone to conduct LBL/LBLSig.
+Results are listed in Tabel \ref{Comparisons_AUC_SOTA_CIFAR10} and it can be seen that the best performance is obtained by the proposed LBL/LBLSig.
+Specially, LBLSig achieves more than $12\%$, $10\%$, $4\%$, $8\%$ and $5\%$ increments of the average AUC over the LSAR, OCGAN, HLS-OC, MOCCA and HRN, respectively.

-The recent researches show that the transfer learning can improve the OCC performance on images effectively \cite{OCC_CVPR_PANDA_supershit, transformaly_cvpr2022}.
-The proposed LBLSig is also demonstrated on the pretrained network.
-Following \cite{OCC_CVPR_PANDA_supershit}, the PANDA structure is adopted to conduct the proposed loss functions.
-In PANDA structure, the pretrained ResNet152 on ImageNet is used as the backbone and then fine-tuned by OCC loss functions.
-In this experiment, the PANDA with elastic weight consolidation regularization (PANDA-EWC), which is the main contribution of \cite{OCC_CVPR_PANDA_supershit}, is used for comparisons and the results of each class are obtained by runing the original code\footnote{Code of PANDA: \url{https://github.com/talreiss/PANDA}.}.
-The proposed LBLSig is only embedded into PANDA as the loss function for fine-tuning (without adding EWC) and other settings are all the same as \cite{OCC_CVPR_PANDA_supershit}.
-It can be readily seen from Table \ref{Comparisons_AUC_CIFAR10_PANDA} that the SOTA performance can be obtained by simply replacing the OCC loss of original PANDA with the proposed LBLSig.